Power Balance: Legal issues

 In November 2010, the Australian distributors of "Power Balance" were ordered by the Therapeutic Goods Administration Complaints Resolution Panel to drop "false and misleading" claims that the wearers would experience "up to a 500% increase in strength, power and flexibility" and ordered the claims removed from the company's website and a retraction posted within two weeks.
 The Junta de Andalucia fined the Marbella-based subsidiary a sum of €15,000 for false advertising.
-The consumer organization Facua made an appeal to the Health Department for an increased fine as they considered the amount was low enough to allow the company to stay in business.
+The consumer organization Facua made an appeal to the Health Department for an increased fine, as they considered the amount to be low enough to allow the company to stay in business.

-In December 2010, the Australian Competition & Consumer Commission (ACCC) took against Power Balance Australia Pty.
-Ltd. stating that "claims made by Power Balance were not supported by any credible scientific evidence and therefore Power Balance has admitted that it has engaged in misleading and deceptive conduct in breach of s.
+In December 2010, the Australian Competition & Consumer Commission (ACCC) took action against Power Balance Australia Pty Ltd, stating that "claims made by Power Balance were not supported by any credible scientific evidence and therefore Power Balance has admitted that it has engaged in misleading and deceptive conduct in breach of s.
 52 of the Trade Practices Act 1974."
-ACCC obtained from Power Balance Australia Pty.
-Ltd. an undertaking to take a number of actions in relation to correcting their misleading advertising, including:
+The ACCC obtained from Power Balance Australia Pty Ltd an undertaking to take a number of actions in relation to correcting their misleading advertising, including: